mantoso/.github/profile/README.md

 ## Who we are?

-We are [Cloud Infrastructure Architects](https://mantoso.com), we are working to create a better way to manage the complexities of AWS infrastructure.
+As [Cloud Infrastructure Architects](https://mantoso.com), we are working to create a better way to manage the complexities of AWS infrastructure.

 As a United States based cloud consultancy and cloud management service provider, we help companies build secure, cost-efficient and scalable cloud solutions.